Skip to content

 Worked Example: Notching a Room Resonance at 125 Hz

-Let's say you've measured a room mode peak at 125Hz125\,\text{Hz} and you want to apply a parametric EQ notch.
-Your measurement shows the resonance has a 3dB-3\,\text{dB} bandwidth of roughly 25Hz25\,\text{Hz}.
-What Q do you need?
+Let's say you've measured your room and found a nasty resonance at 125Hz125\,\text{Hz} — probably a length mode or something structural.
+Your measurement shows the peak has a 3dB-3\,\text{dB} bandwidth of roughly 25Hz25\,\text{Hz}.
+You want to dial in a parametric EQ notch to tame it.
+What Q should you set?

 Given: